pachyderm/pachyderm/doc/how-tos/load-data-into-pachyderm.md

 use of resources, you might decide to load some of this data into Pachyderm, leaving the rest of it in its original source.

-One possible way of doing this is adding a `.txt` file with a URL to the specific file or directory in your dataset to a Pachyderm repository and refer to that text file in your pipeline.
-Pachyderm will not keep versions of the source file, but it will keep track and provenance of the resulting output commits in its version-control system.
+One possible way of doing this is by adding a metadata file with a URL to the specific file or directory in your dataset to a Pachyderm repository and refer to that file in your pipeline.
+Your pipeline code would read the URL or path in the external data source and retrieve that data as needed for processing instead of needing to preload it all into a Pachyderm repo.
+This method works particularly well for mostly immutable data because in this case, Pachyderm will not keep versions of the source file, but it will keep track and provenance of the resulting output commits in its version-control system.